CrowdHailer/OK/README.md

   1. Add ok to your list of dependencies in `mix.exs`:

         def deps do
-          [{:ok, "~> 0.0.1"}]
+          [{:ok, "~> 0.2.0"}]
         end

 ## Usage

-The OK module works with the native error handling in Erlang/Elixir, that is a result tuple.
+The erlang convention for functions that can fail is to return a result tuple A result tuple is a two-tuple tagged either as a success(`:ok`) or a failure(`:error`).

-A result tuple is a two-tuple tagged either as a success(`:ok`) or a failure(`:error`).
+The OK module works with result tuples by treating them as a result monad.

 ```elixir
 {:ok, value} | {:error, reason}